Vispyr/.github/profile/README.md

 # Prerequisites

-* The instrumented application must be running on an EC2 instance.
+The application to be instrumented and monitered must be running on an EC2 instance.

 # How to install

-Download the CLI tools by cloning our [CLI repository](https://github.com/Vispyr/vispyr-cli "Go to CLI page") and follow the instructions there.
+1. Clone our [CLI repository](https://github.com/Vispyr/vispyr-cli "Go to CLI page") and follow the instructions there to spin up Vispyr's backend in your AWS environment.

----
-# I don't understand land
-* Copy the entire `vispyr_agent` folder to the root folder of your application EC2 instance
+2. Copy the entire `vispyr_agent` folder to the root folder of your application.
-* Modify your npm start script to include `./deployAgent.sh`
+3. Modify your `npm start` script to include `./deployAgent.sh`.
-* Their app automatically sends telemetry to your observability backend

-* Move folder to repo
-* Misc (secrets management, existing TLS certs, etc)
-* Push & deploy with CLI

----
+4. Re-run your application with these modifications made.
+5. Access Vispyr's dashboard and watch your application's telemetry data through the URL generated in step 1.

 # FAQ

 # Learn more